qLSLab/ExTaxsI/README.md

 otherwise (not recommended), run the following command:
 * pip3 install -r pip_requirements.txt

-and plotly orca can be installed following: https://github.com/plotly/orca
+and plotly-orca can be installed using the following instructions: https://github.com/plotly/orca

 **3- CUSTOMIZE YOUR SETTINGS:**